-Jitouch Multi-Touch trackpad review
+Jitouch Multi-Touch trackpad full review

 I’m a big fan of the Multi-Touch trackpads on Apple’s recent laptops; by letting you use various gestures to perform actions, this technology makes the trackpad much more useful than when laptop input devices allowed only pointing and clicking.